MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### dossierFeature

-Use this property to customize the dossier feature on the UI.
+The `dossierFeature` object is used to customize the dossier feature on the Dossier page.

-`readonly` - Enable or disable context menus.
-If this property is set to true, all context menus are disabled.
-This includes the visualization right-mouse click context menu and the context menu at the top right of the visualization, that contains such options as Export.
+- `readonly` - Enable or disable context menus.
+If this property is set to `true`, all context menus are disabled.
+This includes the visualization right-mouse-click context menu and the context menu at the top right of the visualization that contains options such as Export.

 #### Required?